IABTechLab/uid2docs/api/v1/sdks/client-side-identity-v1.md

 Use this SDK to facilitate the process of establishing client identity using UID2 and retrieving advertising tokens.
 The following sections describe the [SDK workflow](#workflow-overview), provide the SDK [API reference](#api-reference), and explain the [UID2 cookie format](#uid2-cookie-format).
 For intended web integration scenarios, see [Publisher Integration Guide (Standard)](../guides/publisher-client-side.md).

+>NOTE: Within this documentation, the term "identity" refers to a package of UID2 tokens, including the advertising token.

-## Implement the SDK Script
+## Include the SDK Script

-Implement the following SDK script on the pages where you want to use UID2 to manage identity or retrieve an advertising token for targeted advertising:
+Include the following SDK script on the pages where you want to use UID2 to manage identity or retrieve an advertising token for targeted advertising:

 ```html
 <script src="https://integ.uidapi.com/static/js/uid2-sdk-0.0.1b.js" type="text/javascript"></script>